Ilikai Apt Building

 No analysis available

-I found no convincing public-remarks evidence that the Ilikai has a meeting or conference room.
-Current remarks consistently mention pools, dining, shops, lounges, and resort amenities, but not a meeting room, and the low MLS checkbox frequency suggests the item was likely copied in error.
+I found no credible public-remarks evidence that the Ilikai has a meeting room or conference room.
+Across the provided listings, amenities repeatedly mention pools, on-site dining, shops, and valet/security, but no meeting/conference/community room is described.

 No analysis available